Devil Summoner: Raidou Kuzunoha vs. the Soulless Army

-Devil Summoner: Raidou Kuzunoha vs. the Soulless Army is an action role-playing game developed by Atlus for the PlayStation 2.
-The game is the third in the Devil Summoner series, which is a part of the larger Megami Tensei franchise.
-It was published by Atlus in Japan and North America in 2006, and in Europe the following year.
+Devil Summoner: Raidou Kuzunoha vs. the Soulless Army is a 2006 action role-playing game developed and published by Atlus for the PlayStation 2.
+The game is the third in the Devil Summoner series, which is a sub-series part of the larger Megami Tensei franchise.
+It was released by Koei in Europe and THQ in Australia.
 The game differs from the two previous Devil Summoner titles in having real-time battles and a named protagonist and is first in the entire franchise to be set in the past – specifically the year 1931, the fictional twentieth year of the Taishō period of Japan, wherein it deals with historical figures such as Grigori Rasputin in addition to the Shin Megami Tensei series' traditional use of real-world mythological figures.

-Though somewhat criticized for being the shortest of recent games in the franchise, it generally received favorable reception.
-In April 2014, the game was ported to the PlayStation 3 on the PlayStation Store.
+The game received positive reviews from critics, though its short length received criticism.
+In April 2014, the game was re-released on the PlayStation Store for PlayStation 3.
 A sequel, Devil Summoner 2: Raidou Kuzunoha vs. King Abaddon, was released in 2008.
+A remaster, Raidou Remastered: The Mystery of the Soulless Army, was released in 2025 by Sega for Nintendo Switch, Nintendo Switch 2, PlayStation 4, PlayStation 5, Windows and Xbox Series X/S.